electron/electron/docs/api/app.md

   [`NSUserActivity.activityType`][activity-type].
 * `userInfo` Object - App-specific state to store for use by another device.

-Updates the current `NSUserActivity` if its type matches `type`, merging the entries from `userInfo` into its current userInfo dictionary.
+Updates the current activity if its type matches `type`, merging the entries from `userInfo` into its current `userInfo` dictionary.

 ### `app.setAppUserModelId(id)` _Windows_